lfucg/content-guide/pages/how-to-write.md

 **Readability**

-Your writing must be at or below a fifth grade reading level.
+Your writing must be at or below a eighth–grade reading level.

 People who read English as a second language will have a better chance of understanding your writing.
 Anyone stressed or in a rush will also have a better chance of understanding what you’ve written.

-If you write at a fifth grade level, your writing is easier to translate.
+If you write at a eighth-grade level, your writing is easier to translate.
 Remember to use the Hemingway Editor to check the reading level.

 Do not use i.e., e.g. or etc. Because these are Latin terms are not plain English, they are not easily understood by everyone.
 They are also difficult to translate.
 Because of the periods, they take visual prominence in your sentence, when they are not important words.
 Screen readers also pronounce these terms unpredictably.